quantthieres/Economics-Finance-Resources/courses-and-videos/videos-and-playlists.md

 # Videos and Playlists

-Curated video courses, lectures and playlists on economics, finance, quantitative methods and programming.
+Curated lectures, documentaries, courses and educational videos on economics, finance, business and financial markets.

 ## Finance